Artificial Intelligence is Not Helping Cyber-Defense

 By releasing this report, the researchers hope to get ahead of the curve on general AI policy.
 Whether they are successful or not, it will matter little if our organizational targets continue to dither over using AI and ML in ways that can protect their assets and our privacy against adversaries who are now fully armed with the latest AI algorithms and techniques and leveraged to step up their game for a dangerous future state.

 Learning from History

-Getting researchers to focus on the ethics of the implementation of their technology rather than the novelty and engineering, might be an important step to the folks at these institutes but out here in cybersecurity world, history tells us two things.
+Getting researchers to focus on the ethics of the implementation of their technology rather than the novelty and engineering, might be an important step for the folks at these institutes but out here in the cybersecurity world, history tells us two things.

 One, it is very rare that scientific breakthroughs deal with their ethical ramifications before the breakthrough happens, and two, businesses rarely favor the defensive applications of transformational technologies over the productivity gains and profitability results derived from ignoring them.